-- 7.1 As authorized under Section 97 of the Local Government Act, the following required advance voting opportunities are established to be held in advance of general voting day for each election: - a) one on the 10th day before general voting day from 8:00 a.m. to 8:00 p.m. and - b) one on the 3rd day before general voting day from 8:00 a.m. to 8:00 p.m. - 7.2 As authorized under Section 98 of the Local Government Act, the Chief Election Officer is hereby authorized to establish dates for additional voting opportunities in advance of general voting day and to designate the voting places and set the voting hours for these voting opportunities. - 7.3 As authorized under Section 96 of the Local Government Act, the Chief Election Officer is hereby authorized to establish additional voting opportunities for general voting day to designate the voting places and set the voting hours for these voting opportunities for each election. - 7.4 The vote tabulators and regular ballot boxes will be used to conduct advance voting opportunities unless the Chief Election Officer directs that portable boxes be used. - 7.5 The voting procedures at the advance vote will follow, as closely as possible, the procedures described in Part 6 of this Bylaw. - 7.6 At the close of the advance voting opportunity, the presiding election official must ensure that: - any portable ballot boxes are sealed; - b) no additional ballots are inserted in the vote tabulator; - c) the ballot boxes used are sealed to prevent insertion of additional ballots; - d) the register tapes for the advance voting opportunity are not generated;
+- 7.1 As authorized under Section 107 of the Local Government Act, the following required advance voting opportunities are established to be held in advance of general voting day for each election: - a) one on the 10th day before general voting day from 8:00 a.m. to 8:00 p.m. and: - b) one on the 3rd day before general voting day from 8:00 a.m. to 8:00 p.m. - 7.2 As authorized under Section 108 of the Local Government Act, the Chief Election Officer is hereby authorized to establish dates for additional voting opportunities in advance of general voting day and to designate the voting places and set the voting hours for these voting opportunities.

+- 7.3 Section deleted. - 7.4 The vote tabulators and regular ballot boxes will be used to conduct advance voting opportunities unless the Chief Election Officer directs that portable boxes be used. - 7.5 The voting procedures at the advance vote will follow, as closely as possible, the procedures described in Part 6 of this Bylaw.